How to train AI Models effectively

 Diversify Your Data Set

 For a robust AI model, it’s crucial to ensure your training data is diverse and inclusive.
 This diversity not only helps in avoiding biases but also ensures that the AI system is effective across varied real-world scenarios.
 For instance, if you’re creating a visual recognition system, it should be exposed to images from multiple sources, backgrounds, lighting conditions, and demographic segments.
+When working with video data, proper video annotation and labeling becomes essential to ensure your model can accurately identify and track objects across frames.

 Regularly Update the Training Data